ska-telescope/csp-lmc-prototype/README.md

 ## Description

-The `CSP.LMC` prototype implements at the moment two TANGO devices:
+The `CSP.LMC` prototype implements at the moment three TANGO devices:

 * the `CSPMaster` device: based on the SKA Base SKAMaster class, it represents a primary point of contact for CSP Monitor and Control.It implements CSP state and mode indicators and a limited set of housekeeping commands.
 * the `CbfTestMaster` device: based on the SKA Base SKAMaster class, simulates the CBF Sub-element Master and it's used to test CSP Master basic functionalities.
+* the `CspSubarray` device: based on the SKA Base SKASubarray class, models a CSP subarray.

+__NOTE__
+>The `CbfTestMaster` device is becoming obsolete since there is already in place the Mid CBF project, providing a complete set of CBF.LMC devices.
 ## Getting started

 The project can be found in the SKA github repository.